reduce-algebra/reduce-algebra/common-lisp/README.md

 Package Test | Comment / To Do
 -------------|----------------
-gf2          | Missing final backtrace
+gf2          | Missing final backtrace.
-numeric      | Expected numerical discrepancies
+numeric      | Expected numerical discrepancies.

 Regression Test                    | Comment / To Do
 -----------------------------------|----------------
-2011-08-31-linelength              | CSL and PSL printing overflows visibly; CL doesn't!
 2013-06-30-rounding                | Expected numerical discrepancies, but only for sin and in the lowest-order bit.
-2014-03-17-utf8-in-list            | Needs more work.
-(PSL also differs.)
 2014-11-09-accuracy-elementary-fns | Expected numerical discrepancies, but only in the lowest-order bit.
-2019-07-30-sub-with-df             | Generic REDUCE issue.
-2023-05-27-lambda-expressions      | Algebraic lambda mostly works but freestanding lambda expressions not handled correctly.

 #### GNU CLISP